Nate0523/desmodels/README.md

 https://www.youtube.com/channel/UCUTey_NRgvUNBUvtY0KY4Ew

 ## What does it do?
-Executes JS on a Desmos embed to generate expressions in 3D space
+Executes JS on a Desmos embed to generate expressions in 3D space from Wavefront data

 ## How do I operate it?
 Use something like a VS Code Live Server to run it. <br>